Ty France Player Props: Mariners vs. Red Sox

-Ty France -- with a slugging percentage of .314 in his past 10 games (including no home runs) -- will be in action for the Seattle Mariners versus the Boston Red Sox, with Nick Pivetta on the mound, on July 31 at 9:40 PM ET.
+Ty France -- with a slugging percentage of .306 in his past 10 games (including zero home runs) -- will be in action for the Seattle Mariners versus the Boston Red Sox, with Brayan Bello on the hill, on August 1 at 9:40 PM ET.

-He strung together three hits (going 3-for-4 with an RBI) in his last game against the Diamondbacks.
+He had a hitless performance in his previous game (0-for-4) against the Red Sox.

 Ty France Game Info & Props vs. the Red Sox